lambda-snail/dotnet-host-example/readme.md

 # Added Examples

-## Hosted Code Calling Functions Exposed by the Host
+## Native Host Exposing Functions to Managed Assembly

 I was mainly interested in how to make the hosted c# code call back into the host.
 A reply on [this](https://github.com/dotnet/runtime/issues/41319) github issue suggested that you can do this by passing in a function pointer, without using the `Marshal.GetDelegateForFunctionPointer` that shows up if you google the topic.